vintrocode/taxidermeme-nft/README.md

 4. Once you're confident all the parameters are correct, click the `Write` button.
 This will pop up Metamask to confirm the transaction and mint your NFT.

-5. **IMPORTANT:** Please go to [this google sheet](https://docs.google.com/spreadsheets/d/1VkxdxR7uSevSn2SuglfJxE3NuyAPXIFPNlBM-tUBIog/edit?usp=sharing) and mark which number you minted under the `is_taken` column, because transactions will revert if someone tries to mint the same NFT as you (aka write to the contract with the same `_tokenURI` param).
+5. **IMPORTANT:** Please go to [this google sheet](https://docs.google.com/spreadsheets/d/1VkxdxR7uSevSn2SuglfJxE3NuyAPXIFPNlBM-tUBIog/edit?usp=sharing) and mark "yes" if you minted under the `is_taken` column, because transactions will revert if someone tries to mint the same NFT as you (aka write to the contract with the same `_tokenURI` param).
 Save your fellow degens gas and help them out by marking the sheet.
 Or help us build a front end to automate this.
 Either or :)

 That's it, let us know how you like it by tweeting at us [@taxidermemes](https://twitter.com/taxidermemes)!